reinhart1010/nix/docs/en/common/nc.md

 ---
 # nc

-Netcat is a versatile utility for working with TCP or UDP data.
+A versatile utility for working with TCP or UDP data.
 More information: <https://manned.org/man/nc.1>.

 - Establish a TCP connection: